 Eight lessons from previous crises that apply today

-Firstly, we need to define in an investment context what we mean by a crisis.
-I would describe a crisis as a period that leads to a major structural reset in policy and behaviour at a government, corporate and consumer level.
-This is not just a cyclical dip in markets resulting from a short-lived war (whether it be an Iraq war, terrorist attack or trade war), it is something that has a far more prolonged impact on stock markets.
+The first thing it’s important to do is, we need to define what we mean by a crisis in an investment context.
+We would describe a crisis as a period that leads to a major structural reset in policy and behaviour at a government, corporate and consumer level.
+This goes beyond a temporary dip in markets resulting from a short-lived event (such as the Iraq war, a terrorist attack or a trade war) – it is something that has a far more prolonged impact on stock markets.

-Like these two previous events, we see Covid-19 in a similar vein.
-It’s a crisis that will have a lasting long-term structural impact on economies and stock markets.
+For example, two of the most recent crises are the Asian Financial Crisis in 1997/98 and the Global Financial Crisis (GFC) in 2008/09.
+We see Covid-19 in a similar vein to these two previous events – as a crisis that will likely have a lasting long-term structural impact on economies and stock markets.

 This is not about just picking up your old favourite companies at fair value.
 During a crisis you need to start from scratch.
 You need to recheck the investment case completely given the structural changes in the environment.
 Scenarios must be rerun and fair values challenged and reset for new assumptions.
-Worst case scenarios need to be reassessed – investors should not just think outside the box but should often think the unthinkable.
+Worst case scenarios need to be reassessed – you should not just think outside the box but should try to think the unthinkable.

 Profits are just an accounting treatment at the best of times.
 Instead, focus on the balance sheet and cash flows.
 Debt can be lethal in a crisis, even in small doses.
-So, the structure of debt including maturity, covenants and who are the company’s bankers are key.
-Never underestimate how impatient – and sometimes idiotic – some banks can be.
-During the Asian Financial Crisis I saw many businesses go bankrupt - not because they didn’t have a sound business, but purely because twitchy banks (especially those operating outside their home markets) refused to roll credit lines.
+So, the structure of debt including maturity, covenants and the identity of the lenders are key.
+Never underestimate how impatient some banks can be.
+During the Asian Financial Crisis many businesses went bankrupt - not because they didn’t have a sound business, but because banks (especially those operating outside their home markets) refused to roll credit lines.

 Banks by their nature are the most leveraged businesses listed on stock markets.
 Leverage and a crisis don’t go well together.
 Banks are also people businesses, and in Asia state-owned banks and weaker family-run banks don’t necessarily attract the most skilled people.
-Navigating a business though a crisis needs a good management team – organisations full of nepotism and politics are not likely to pull together well.
+Navigating a business though a crisis needs a good management team – organisations heavily influenced by nepotism and internal politics are not likely to pull together well.
 In addition, even for better banks, non-performing loans will come with a lag (as will the rights issues), and on top of this, in a crisis banks can become political hot potatoes.
-As the GFC and Asian Financial Crisis proved, with a few exceptions, weak banks tend to disappear/become zombies and even the better banks are slow to recover.
+As the GFC and Asian Financial Crisis proved, with a few exceptions, weak banks tend to disappear/become zombies (see lesson 6 to learn more about ‘zombies’) and even the better banks are slow to recover.

-Good coherent government and a well run civil service will tend to mean confidence is restored faster and business can return to normality quicker.
-During the Asian Financial crisis it was Hong Kong, Taiwan, Australia, Singapore and Korea that recovered the quickest, whereas Indonesia, Malaysia, Thailand and the Philippines, with corrupt governments and chaotic policy responses, almost collapsed completely.
+Good, coherent government and a well-run civil service will tend to mean confidence is restored faster and business can return to normality quicker.
+During the Asian Financial Crisis it was Hong Kong, Taiwan, Australia, Singapore and Korea that recovered the quickest, whereas Indonesia, Malaysia, Thailand and the Philippines, with less capable governments and less coherent policy responses, almost collapsed completely.
 A crisis isn’t necessarily a moment to be brave when investing.